-The Lake Villa Fire Protection District’s Fire Prevention Bureau is led by Fire Prevention Officer Greg Phillips.
+The Lake Villa Fire Protection District’s Fire Prevention Bureau is led by Lieutenant Justin Biggs.
 The goal of the Fire Prevention Bureau is to educate the public to take precautions to prevent potentially harmful fires and be educated about surviving them.
 It is a proactive method of reducing emergencies and the damage caused by them.

 The Fire Prevention Bureau’s responsibilities include:

 Reviewing building plans for new construction and remodeling.

 Conducting periodic building inspections to make sure they are compliant with Fire and Life Safety Codes.

 Investigation of suspicious & accidental fires

 Public Education and Community Events

 The Fire Prevention Bureau is a critical component of the Lake Villa Fire Protection District’s effort to protect the citizens of our communities against the loss of life and property through its enforcement of the Municipal Fire Codes.
 Our Fire Prevention Officer, Justin Biggs, conducts general inspections of businesses, schools, public places of assembly, etc. within the District’s geographic boundaries.
 Inspections are done periodically to ensure that each entity complies with all required fire codes.